 There was relief that we had a cause for the cerebral palsy, although the doctors still have no idea what caused the PMG, it’s comforting to know that there was nothing we could have done to prevent it.
 Lyla’s disability is something which is a part of her, it was always going to be a part of her rather than being something that happened to her.

 Quadriplegic athetoid cerebral palsy makes it hard for Lyla to control or strengthen her muscles.
-It means she is non verbal and that she can’t sit, stand or walk unassisted.
+She is non verbal and that she can’t sit, stand or walk unassisted.
 While there is no cure for PMG or cerebral palsy there are many therapies and pieces of equipment which can teach Lyla how to work with her body rather than fight against it.
 Lyla is learning that she can do everything that other kids can do, she just has to do it a little differently.